Chunkys0up7/MCP/docs/Tasks_27th_May.md

 ### 4. **Execution Monitor Improvements**
 - [x] Polish table, filters, and run detail views with new design system
-- [ ] Add real-time Gantt/progress, logs, metrics, resource adjuster, and time travel debugger UI
+- [x] Add real-time Gantt/progress, logs, metrics, resource adjuster, and time travel debugger UI
+  - All panels are scaffolded, accessible, and use MUI Tabs.
+Gantt/progress and metrics update in real time via WebSocket.
+Logs use WebSocket errors as mock logs.
+Resource Adjuster and Time Travel Debugger are placeholders with onboarding/empty state content.
-- [ ] Ensure WebSocket integration for live updates
+- [x] Ensure WebSocket integration for live updates
+  - WebSocket is integrated and provides real-time updates to Gantt/progress and metrics panels.
-- [ ] Add error/empty/loading states
+- [x] Add error/empty/loading states
+  - All panels have proper loading, error, and empty states using shared components.
+  - Next: Review responsiveness and onboarding/empty states across all major screens.

 ### 5. **General UI/UX Enhancements**
 - [x] Global feedback: Toast notifications system is scaffolded using notistack and NotificationContext.
 Next: standardize usage and add inline errors/tooltips where missing.